hammad93/hurricane-deploy/README.md

 Note that the virtualized deployment utilizes the cron script, `0 * * * * python /hurricane-deploy/report.py >> /var/log/cron.log 2>&1`, to generate reports.

+## Credentials

+The credentials in CSV format need to be in the directory named `credentials.csv`

 ## Import most recent Atlantic tropical storms

 From this NHC resource described here, , we can import the most recent tropical